How Much Mortgage Can You Get For £2,000 Per Month

 Rate type

 You can choose between a fixed-rate mortgage (so that your monthly payments stay the same for a certain period) and a variable-rate mortgage (if you don’t mind them going up and down).
-Most people choose a fixed rate, which means that your monthly payments start a little higher.
+Most people choose a fixed rate, meaning your monthly payments start slightly higher.

 Mortgage Repayment Calculator